TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-rbac.md

 ### Granting permissions

 To allow users or teams to actually do something, you have to set permissions.
-The user **wweb** should only be allowed to modify content of the assigned webservers.
+The user **wweb** should only be allowed to modify content of the assigned webserver.

 Add the permission to use the `Create index.html` template: